Massawa: Portuguese influence

-Ottoman
+Ottoman rule

-Massawa rose to prominence when it almost was captured by the Ottoman Empire in 1557.
+Massawa rose to prominence when it was captured by the Ottoman Empire in 1557.
 The Ottomans tried to make it the capital of Habesh Eyalet.
 Under Özdemir Pasha, Ottoman troops then attempted to conquer the rest of Eritrea.
 Due to resistance as well as sudden and unexpected demands for more, the Ottomans did not conquer the rest of Eritrea.
-The Ottoman authorities then tried to place the city and its immediate hinterlands under the control of one of the aristocrats of the Bellou people, whom they wanted to appoint "Naib of Massawa" and almost made answerable to the Ottoman governor at Suakin.
-The Ottomans nevertheless tried to build parts of the old town of Massawa on Massawa Island into a prominent port on the Red Sea.
-These unfinished buildings and the old town of Massawa remain to this day, having withstood both earthquakes and wars with aerial bombardment.
-The rules were almost intermittent for long periods and it became an Italian possession in 1885.
+The Ottoman authorities then tried to place the city and its immediate hinterlands under the control of one of the aristocrats of the Balaw people, whom they wanted to appoint "Naib of Massawa" and almost made answerable to the Ottoman governor at Suakin.
+In the city's administration, the local qadi of the sharia court occupied a powerful position in the region, as documented starting from the 16th century to the 19th century his jurisdiction extended over a wide areas from the Habab in the north to the northern Afar coast.
+Ottoman interest in the city was revived in the early 19th century, when in 1809 a Turkish governor was appointed, and in 1813–23 an Egyptian one.
+From then on Ottoman governors were appointed regularly, and the naibs lost a part of their influence.

-The German naturalist and explorer Wilhelm Hemprich (1796–1825) died of fever in Massawa.

-In 1846, Massawa, and later much of the Northeast African coast of the Red Sea, almost came under the rule of the Khedive of Egypt with Ottoman consent.

-Following Egypt's defeat at the Battle of Gura, Egyptian interest of the port withered.
-With the help of the British, the city eventually came under Italian control and became part of Italy's colony of Eritrea in 1885.

-Italian colonists started to settle in the port area in the early 1890s.
+In June 1855, Emperor Tewodros II informed the British Consul, Walter Plowden, of his intention to occupy Tigray and make himself master of "the tribes along the coast", he also informed Frederick Bruce that he was determined to seize the port because it was being used by the Turks as "a deposit for kidnapped Christian children" who were being exported as slaves.
+Both Bruce and Plowden were sympathetic to the Emperor, but the Foreign Office, who considered the Ottomans to be a useful British ally, refused to support the proposed Ethiopian annexation.